TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 * _St.
 Elmo_ (Morgan's flagship) now has retextured sails to match the new flag design detailed above.

-* The Knights of St. John now have galleys instead of caravels, as the Order historically made great use of galleys.vvvvvvvvvvvvvvvvvvv
+* The Knights of St. John now have galleys instead of caravels, as the Order historically made great use of galleys.

 #### Ottomans
 * The Ottomans now use a more historically-accurate _Blue Turks' Flag_; three white crescent moons defacing a blue field.
 Based on "[_File:Blue Ottoman Flag.svg_](<https://upload.wikimedia.org/wikipedia/commons/d/d1/Blue_Ottoman_Flag.svg>)".
 Public domain.